Expand mobile version menu

 That enthusiasm is echoed by Brian Towriss, head coach of a university football team.
 "I've been fortunate along the way to have some great opportunities both to learn and to work with some good people and we've turned it into a fairly successful run here."

-Towriss has been with the team since 1980.
-The highlight of his career is not necessarily the exhilaration of victory.
+Towriss says thehighlight of his career is not necessarily the exhilaration of victory.

 "The thrill of the competition for me is still a huge motivating factor.
 But it's really very rewarding working with the young kids...to see them develop, not only as athletes but as people.
 I think that's the real appeal of the job," says Towriss.

 The first time Christie Martin tossed a pigskin, she knew there was no turning back.
-Today, she's the defensive coach of the SoCal Scorpions of the WPFL (Women's Professional Football League).
+Today, she's the defensive coach of a women's professional football team.

 She says it was the love of the game that first attracted her to job of coaching.
 "As a former player and as a former player of many different sports at many different levels, I think football is definitely the ultimate sport.
 There's no other sport like football, once you've played it."